pelias/docker/projects/los-angeles-metro/README.md

-# Portland Metro Area
+# Los Angeles Metro Area

-This project is configured to download/prepare/build a complete Pelias installation for Portland, Oregon.
+This project is configured to download/prepare/build a complete Pelias installation for Los Angeles, California.

 It is intended as an example for other projects, feel free to copy->paste these files to a new project directory to kick-start your own project.